Eliminate and Prevent Armyworms, Grubs, and Billbugs in Your Lawn

 Enter Acelepryn.
 Acelepryn is a selective insecticide that targets common lawn pests like white grubs, annual Bluegrass Weevils, various turf caterpillars, Billbugs, and more.
 It is one of the best insecticides to eliminate and prevent pests in your lawn.

-Acelepryn G Bag
+Acelepryn G Bag on Lawn

 Why Should I Use Acelepryn?